trevorprinn/room-bookings/README.md

 Bookers are the customers who are booking rooms.
 They can either be created in the Bookers pages or, when creating a new booking, by pressing the New button and entering a name.
 The latter will create a Booker record with just the name, that can be filled in later.

 Everything else should be pretty straightforward.

+## Wordpress plugin ##

+There is also a Wordpress plugin available at https://github.com/trevorprinn/room-bookings-ui.
+This allows some of the information about future bookings to be displayed on a Wordpress site, either as a table or a calendar.
+This plugin is also WIP.